Because our children deserve better!

 - Return authority to parents, towns and communities.

-- Stop unconstitutional education taxation.
+- Stop Out-Of-Control unconstitutional education taxation.

 How We Reach Our Goals